winddweb/cgss-event-charts/README.md

 1. Install the dependencies.
 2. Config your plot.ly for hosting (optional if you only want to save the html locally)
 3. Register Twitter Developer to get API tokens.
 [Here](https://apps.twitter.com) It's free and easy.
+4. Change the config file `auth_settings_example.py`, rename it to `auth_settings.py` and fill in your token and secret.
 4. Run Python scripts
 ```bash
 # this one get the tweets and save it to a csv file